 The Audit Program for a Church Authority commences with the execution of the CPSL Service Agreement, which places the Church Authority and its entities into a three-year audit cycle and initiates the planning process for conducting the audit.

 Once the audit has been completed, the final Audit Report, including management actions for remediation of findings, is published on the Church Reports page of the CPSL website.

 What can you expect from an Audit?

 The audit approach will be tailored for organisations depending on the nature of activities and the depth, breadth, complexity and geographic spread of their ministries.

 1. Preparing for an Audit

-There are a range of tools entities can use to track their progress of implementing the Standards and to prepare for an audit.
+There is a range of tools which entities can use to track their progress of implementing the Standards and to prepare for an audit.

 The Self-Assessment of Compliance is required to be completed by all entities participating in the audit program.
 The Self-Assessment provides an opportunity for entities to describe what they have in place to meet a particular element of the National Catholic Safeguarding Standards.
 They can also provide examples of practices, policies, training plans or other actions and can self-assess the entity's own progress in the implementation of the Standards.